cjdbarlow/bedside-notebook/orphans.md

 * Draw cardiac diagram with saturations and prssures at different areas
 * Avoid air bubbles in all IV catheters
 * PVR, SVR, and PVR/SVR modification is important; done with drugs and medications

+# Mitral valve imaging
+* MO views best
+* Prosthetic valve; whatever sector works.
+No standard views.

+# Rethinking resus
+30 day survival where VT/VF is detected as the first rhythm has been found to range between 41 - 58% [2], while other studies report a lower survival to hospital discharge at 37% for both VT and VF [7].
+Importantly 99.1% of IHCA presenting with VT or VF retain a good neurological outcome [1].
+It is frequently found to have one of the highest success rates from resuscitation, and has been found to respond the most to addition of pressors compared to other primary rhythms (22.6% without, 40.7% with, [3]).
+Sustained ROSC >20 minutes has been shown to occur for over 75% of VT/VF IHCAs [1].

+In the event of IHCA complicated by PEA,
+30 day survival ranges from 3.3 to 12.1% and there is an inverse relationship between age and likelihood of success [1,2].
+Use of pressors improves likelihood of survival (5.9% without to 15.2% with [3]).

+Of 5606 patients with metastatic or haematological malignancies who suffered IHCA, only 1.1% (461) survived to hospital discharge [3].
+Further meta-analysis demonstrated survival to discharge of patients with metastatic disease following IHCA was only 5.6% [4].
+Of those with nonmetastatic cancer, survival rates following IHCA are slightly higher but still poor at 18 - 31% [5,6].

+A common patient fear is that of losing cognitive function following resuscitation.
+However, severe
+What is not a common outcome of inhospital cardiac arrest?
+Chest wall trauma
+Neurological injury
+Subsequent cardiac arrest
+Death
+neurological deficits are uncommon following inhospital cardiac arrests.
+Studies report cognitive performance category scores (CPCs) of 1 or 2 (good cerebral performance or moderate cerebral disability, considered a “good” outcome) in 88- 97% of IHCAs for all initial rhythms [1,2].
+This is inclusive of those elderly survivors with 88% of those > 90 years old retaining a CPC of 1-2 [2].

+Evidence suggests that the presenting rhythm is shockable in 16.9 – 33.2% [1,2,3, 13] of IHCAs.
+Initial shockable rhythm conferred an increased likelihood of ROSC (RR 1.63) and 30-day survival (RR = 2.31) [13], and nearly all of those resuscitated retain good neurological function [13].

+Indeed.
+The odds of 30 day survival following IHCA due to respiratory insufficiency was found to be poor at just 0.30, and when complicated by acute pulmonary oedema was 0.18 [2].
+Survival measures for IHCA due to pulmonary embolism ranges from 24-
+27%, while hypoxia ranges from 24-37% [8,9].
+Overall
+survival from respiratory causes has been found to vary from to 24- 35.6% [5,8].

+Aortic stenosis is a strong predictor of mortality and unfavourable neurological outcome after in-hospital cardiac arrest [10].
+While 19% of patients with IHCA and AS achieved sustained ROSC and survived until hospital discharge, only 4.8% achieved a cerebral performance category (CPC) of 1 or 2 reflecting a high proportion of patients suffered cerebral deficit.
+Odds of survival has been shown to be as poor as 0.14 [10].

+In patients presenting with acute myocardial infarction complicated by tachyarrhythmias or sudden cardiac death, NSTEMI patients were associated with higher long-term allcause mortality compared with STEMI patients [11].
+Furthermore, all-cause mortality at 2.5 years was significantly higher for NSTEMI than STEMI patients 45% vs 34%) as was all-cause mortality at only 30 days (38% vs 28%) and in-hospital death (28% vs
+37%) [11].
+This is similarly reflected in the findings that success of resuscitation for IHCA was poorer for NSTEMI than STEMI with respect to 6 month survival [8].

+Preventing cardiac arrest and optimising the patient’s condition should be the key strategy in this case.
+Importantly, survival following resuscitation for in-hospital cardiac arrest in patients with metastatic cancer is typically poor at around 5% [3,4].
+The likely etiological factor in this patient’s peri-arrest is cardiac tamponade due to their lung cancer, and this typically has a poor rate of survival following resuscitation of around 7% [9].
+Pericardiocentesis is indicated in the peri-arrest situation as part of a symptom focussed approach, but once the patient has died pericardiocentesis as part of resuscitation is not indicated.
+Once again the key factor in treatment will be establishing shared goals of care with the patient’s and whanau.
+Meanwhile, cardiopulmonary resuscitation in the form of chest compressions, defibrillation, intubation and supplementary medications are unlikely to provide a significant likelihood of quality survival for this patient.

+This patient has previously been managing well independently, and prevention of cardiac arrest will be crucial as cardiac arrest in this context is likely to be non-reversible.
+Cardiac arrest from pulmonary causes typically has a survival rate ranging from 24-36.5% [5,8], and pneumonia alone confers a survival to discharge of only 12.9% following IHCA [5].
+However, overall survival from IHCA is significantly lessened by the presence of severe COPD and other comorbid disease [12] and this should be a sizeable consideration for this patient’s care.
+Although it is not unreasonable to consider restorative approach without attempting CPR, fractured neck of femur and hospital acquired pneumonia are both associated with reducing functional status post discharge [15].
+A shared goal of care discussion should help elicit whether the patients would consider restorative versus quality of life goal of care.

+Aortic stenosis is a strong predictor of mortality and unfavourable neurological outcome after in-hospital cardiac arrest [10].
+Odds of survival has been shown to be as poor as 0.14 [10], and as a result cardiopulmonary resuscitation would not be indicated.
+Therefore, both B and C are correct depending on the outcome of a shared goals of care discussion with the patient inclusive of medical treatment and diuresis, transcutaneous aortic valve insertion or surgical aortic valve replacement.
+Deciding the best approach requires a partnership with the patient to determine their goal from undertaking treatment and pair this with what is medically appropriate.

+# IABP
+Timing adjustment:
+* Safest is late inflation early deflation
+* Auto mode usually best
+* Semi-auto:
+	* Move inflation later until dicrotic notch visible
+	* Then move forward again until dicrotic notch gone
+	* Move deflation earlier until steep drop from balloon deflation disappears and the flatter line of normal diastolic runoff is revealed
+	* Then move deflation later until the systolic upstroke is sharp and visible again